On our letterhead, we use the phrase, “Advancing Biblical Citizenship.” But what does that mean?

 Education: Does the candidate uphold and protect the primary rights of parents to determine and guide the education of their children?

-While both personal character and policies are important when choosing a candidate, the difference is that policies live on and shape our country long after the elected official has faded into history.
+While both personal character and policies are important when choosing a candidate, the difference is that policies live on and shape our country long after the elected official fades into history.
 Some of the greatest presidents this country experienced over the years had spotted character attributes but did amazing things for the advancement of our nation and ensured we held to the fundamentals upon which this country was founded.

-Family Policy Alliance of North Dakota® is nonpartisan, and we want to keep it that way.
+Family Policy Alliance of Wyoming® is nonpartisan, and we want to keep it that way.
 We want you to vote your conscience and vote your values on the types of issues highlighted above.
 If you do that, you are exercising your biblical citizenship and one of your most privileged freedoms.
 Do not waste it.

 “(The Lord) said to Moses: ‘Count all the Israelites.
 List the name of each man with